virgile-ae/crystals-kyber-ts/README.md

 **KYBER** is an IND-CCA2-secure key encapsulation mechanism (KEM), whose security is based on the hardness of solving the learning-with-errors (LWE) problem over module lattices.
 The homepage for CRYSTALS Kyber can be found [here](https://pq-crystals.org/kyber/index.shtml) (some information from this README is pulled directly from their site).

-The initial creation of this code was a mix of the Java implementation of [Kyber (version 3)](https://github.com/fisherstevenk/kyberJCE) and this Javascript implementation of [Kyber (version 3)](https://github.com/antontutoveanu/crystals-kyber-javascript).
+This is a fork of this implementation: https://github.com/fisherstevenk/crystals-kyber-ts

 Kyber has three different parameter sets: 512, 768, and 1024.
 Kyber-512 aims at security roughly equivalent to AES-128, Kyber-768 aims at security roughly equivalent to AES-192, and Kyber-1024 aims at security roughly equivalent to AES-256.

 ## Integrating the Kyber KEM Library
 KyberHandshake will handle all of the Kyber calls and hold all of the keys and associated cipher texts and shared secrets.

 ```bash
 import {Kyber1024Handshake, Kyber512Handshake, Kyber768Handshake} from "crystals-kyber-ts";
 ....
 const bobHandshake = new Kyber1024Handshake();

 ```

 ## Example Use